huykingsofm/Packed-Infected-PE/README.md

         Not enough memory to infect unpack shellcode Done~~
 ```
-*<p align = "center"> A fail example because not enough memory to infect shellcode.
+*<p align = "center"> A fail example because of not enough memory to infect shellcode.
 In this case, change mode0 to mode1 or mode2 </p>*

 Same with the rest.
 # Folder structure